 7. Where did you work before starting your own firm?

 I started out working at Barris, Sott, Denn, & Driker PLLC in Detroit for over three years.
 It was there that I worked with several highly respected and wonderful attorneys who were instrumental to my training as an attorney.
-Then, I went to Couzens, Lansky, Fealk, Ellis, Roeder & Lazar, PC in Farmington Hills for another three years where I continued practicing in estate planning until I shifted gears and went to work at Comerica Bank downtown Ann Arbor as a Trust Administrator in its Charitable Advisory Group until my family had to relocate to Texas for my husband’s job as Senior Counsel at Toyota.
+Then I worked at Couzens, Lansky, Fealk, Ellis, Roeder & Lazar, PC in Farmington Hills for another three years where I continued practicing in estate planning until I shifted gears and went to work at Comerica Bank downtown Ann Arbor as a Trust Administrator in its Charitable Advisory Group until my family had to relocate to Texas for my husband’s job as Senior Counsel at Toyota.

 Any other questions?
 Do not hesitate to contact me!